Regional Workshop on Maternal Mortality Measurement in the Post-COVID-19 Context and PAHO’s call for action to accelerate maternal mortality reduction

 Background and challenges

-According to data from the Maternal Mortality Estimation Interagency Group (MMEIG), between 2000 and 2014, the maternal mortality ratio (MMR) in the Americas experienced an annual reduction of 1.2%, significantly slower than the global average.
-Furthermore, between 2015 and 2020 the regional MMR increased from 58 to 68 maternal deaths per 100,000 live births, marking a worrying deviation from global trends of continued reduction.
+According to data from the Maternal Mortality Estimation Interagency Group (MMEIG), between 2000 and 2014, the maternal mortality ratio (MMR) in the Americas experienced an average annual reduction of 1.2%, significantly slower than the global average.
+Furthermore, between 2015 and 2020 the regional MMR increased from 58 to 68 maternal deaths per 100,000 live births, representing an average annual increase of 3.1% and marking a worrying deviation from global trends of continued reduction.

 The COVID-19 pandemic further exacerbated vulnerabilities in the region's health systems, intensifying existing disparities in access to essential maternal health services.
 As a result, the pandemic contributed to excess maternal mortality, disproportionately affecting women and adolescent girls who already faced significant barriers to accessing quality health care even before the crisis.